oerd/openapi-client-kitchensink-action/README.md

 | Generating and publishing API documentation | ❌ |
 | Running contract-based tests on the clients | ❌ |

+> ⚠️ _Note:_
+>
+> It is not yet clear if the best implementation of this reusable functionality
+> is via a _composite action_ or a _reusable workflow_.
+Part of the planned
+> work includes exploring what's best (probably a mix between the two).

 ### Feature statuses

 Feature status icons have the following meanings: